Sad1337227/TMPS_Labs/Raports/Raport_lab2.md

   public RichCustomer createRichCustomer() { return new RichCustomer(); }
 }
 ```
-The last thing I added is 'Prototype' here is its implemetation, I implemented to class Products Clonable to be able to copy them:
+The last thing I added is `Prototype` here is its implemetation, I implemented to class Products Clonable to be able to copy them:
 ```
   public Object clone() {
     Object clone = null;